iifl-logo

 (b) The Company has not been declared as a willful defaulter by any bank or financial institution or Government or any Government authority.

-(c) According to the records of the Company examined by us and as per the information and explanations given to us, money raised by way of term loans was applied for the purposes for which these were obtained.
+(c) According to the records of the Company examined by us and as per the information and explanations given to us, no money has been raised by way of term loans during the year.

-(d) On an overall examination of the financial statements of the Company, funds raised on a short-term basis have, not been used for long-term purposes by the Company.
+(d) On an overall examination of the financial statements of the Company, no funds has been raised on a short-term basis by the Company.

 (e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures during the year.